 Getting started with a database, and beginning to learn SQL can be difficult.
 We definitely experienced this challenge in our analytic education journeys, and have witnessed it first-hand teaching analytic classes.
 So, we pulled together a brief video walking through the context of a database + a tutorial on getting a local database setup.
 Let us know what you think!

-We built four (4) different datasets to encompass a motivating hypothetical that's based of personal experience.
-This is an abridged version of a practical dataset both Serge and I have had to interact with at work:
+We built two (2) different datasets to encompass a motivating hypothetical that's based of personal experience.
+This is an abridged version of a practical dataset both Serge and I have had to interact with at work.
+In total, there's only one hundred twenty five (125) rows of data, but that's all you'll need to get up and running with SQL and/or continue to hone your skillset.

 Here's a three (3) step formula for getting the most out of presenting a spreadsheet to others: